nicoladebbia/CredLink/apps/c2pa-audit/phase36-billing/README.md

-# Phase 36 Billing System
+# Phase 36 Billing System with Observability v2

-A secure, enterprise-grade self-serve onboarding and billing system for C2PA services with Stripe integration.
+A secure, enterprise-grade self-serve onboarding and billing system for C2PA services with comprehensive observability, SLO monitoring, and OpenTelemetry instrumentation.

 ## 🚀 Features